Dragos-U/echoes-within/README.md

-# echoes-within
-Emotional journal with integrated AI analysis
+Emotional Journal application with AI integration for mood analysis.